sal55/langs/small/readme.md

  let name = expr
  print expr
 ````
-There are no loops, conditional statements or jumps; it's a basically a
+There are no loops, conditional statements jumps or means to do input; it's a basically a
 calculator.
-It's to make it as simple as possible, yet still have something useful.
+It's to make it as simple as possible, yet still have something that can perform a task.

 ### Informal Grammar